arvsr1988/amazon-cloudfront-waf-secretsmanager/README.md

 ## Change from the official repo

-The main reason changes were made was so that a terraform run with the cloudformation template should not provision any chnage.
-Details.
+The main reason changes were made was so that a terraform run with the cloudformation template should not provision any change.
+Changes made were:

-- WAF Regex pattern updated instead of changing the WAF rule each time in order to keep the value of the secret independent of the WAF.
-This will allow for changes in the WAF rule to stay independent of the secret value
+- Used a WAF Regex pattern updated instead of changing the WAF rule each time in order to keep the value of the secret independent of the WAF rule.
+This will allow for changes in the WAF rule to stay independent of changes to the secret value
-- Provided a terraform module to upload the lambda secret code and create the lambda functions ontop of the cloudformation template
+- Provided a terraform module to upload the lambda code.
-- Removed the creation of secret from the cloudformation template
+- Removed the creation of secret from the cloudformation template so that the secret can be referenced in the waf regex pattern.

 ## usage
 ### Via terraform